 How Much Epoxy Do I Need?
-Tips
+Resin Calculator & Tips

 Wasted resin is money lost.
 Limited amount of resin would leave your project half-finished; excessive amount would leave you with sticky residue which could not be used again.
 It is a matter of saving money, time, and frustration, whether you are sprucing up a piece of counter, casting art objects, or pouring a river table, resin quantities must be calculated correctly.